PIMA COUNTY FIRE CHIEFS’ ASSOCIATION

 CONTRACTS, CHECKS, DEPOSITS AND FUNDS

 SECTION 1.
 Contracts.
-The membership may authorize any officer or officers, agent or agents of the corporation, in addition to the officers so authorized by these bylaws, to enter into any contract or execute and deliver any instrument in the name of and on behalf of the corporation, and such authority may be general or confined to specific instances.
+The membership may authorize any officer or officers, of the corporation, in addition to the officers so authorized by these bylaws, to enter into any contract or execute and deliver any instrument in the name of and on behalf of the corporation, and such authority may be general or confined to specific instances.

 SECTION 2.
 Checks, Drafts, etc. All checks, drafts or orders for the payment of money, notes or other evidences of indebtedness issued in the name of the corporation, shall be signed by the Treasurer of the corporation and if greater than $1,000.00 in total sum then countersigned by the Chairperson or Vice Chairperson of the corporation.